Industries

 Description:

 The industries that describe the business model of the business.
-Enigma uses the North American Industry Classification System (NAICS) hierarchy.
+Enigma provides two industry classification systems:

 Child attributes (and data file structure):